Pierre Kory

-Pierre Kory is an American critical care physician who gained attention during the COVID-19 pandemic for advocating widespread off-label use of certain drugs as treatments for COVID-19, as president and co-founder of the Front Line COVID-19 Critical Care Alliance (FLCCC).
+Pierre Kory is an American critical care physician who gained attention during the COVID-19 pandemic for advocating widespread off-label use of ineffective drug treatments for COVID-19, as president and co-founder of the Front Line COVID-19 Critical Care Alliance (FLCCC).
 Kory testified twice to the U.S. Senate regarding COVID-19.
 During his testimony in December 2020, Kory erroneously claimed that the antiparasitic medication ivermectin was a "wonder drug" with "miraculous effectiveness" against COVID-19.

+In August 2023, the American Board of Internal Medicine informed Kory his certifications were to be revoked for spreading medical misinformation.
+As of August 2024, Kory's three certifications are listed as "not certified, revoked" on ABIM's website.

-Medical education and career
+Education and career

-In 2002, Kory graduated from St. George's University in Grenada, West Indies, with a Doctor of Medicine (MD) degree and completed residency and fellowship training in critical care and pulmonary medicine.
+Kory graduated from NYU's school of Public Service with a Master's In Public Administration.
+He completed his medical education at St. George's University in Grenada, West Indies, graduating with a Doctor of Medicine (MD) degree and completed residency and fellowship training in critical care and pulmonary medicine.
 He did clinical rotations at the Weill Cornell School of Medicine.
 Kory first practiced in Madison, Wisconsin, at UW Health, which is the academic medical center at the University of Wisconsin.
 He served there as the medical director for the Trauma and Life Support Center, in the outpatient pulmonary medicine clinic, where he performed bronchoscopic and pleural procedures.
 Kory was the critical care service chief at the UW Health University Hospital (part of the University of Wisconsin School of Medicine and Public Health) until May 2020.
 He later joined Aurora St. Luke's Medical Center in Milwaukee, Wisconsin, before becoming a locum tenens physician.

 Kory is an expert in critical care ultrasonography.
 In 2015, along with his two co-editors, Kory won the British Medical Association's 2015 President’s Choice award in medical textbooks for their work on Point of Care Ultrasound.

+In August 2023, Kory was informed by the American Board of Internal Medicine that his board certifications were to be revoked for "spreading false or inaccurate medical information".